kamil-kw/kamil_cv_1st_project/README.md

 ### Contact page:

-* Contact form specified type of cooperation.
+* Contact form specified type of cooperation;
+* iframe with google maps to show  of my home city.

 ## 3. Technologies Used